johnoneil/arib/README.md

 # Experiments and Other Info

-##arib-ts-extract
+## arib-ts-extract
-##arib-es-extract
+## arib-es-extract
-This package also installs to additional tools which can be used to draw basic CC information from MPEG ts and es files.
+This package also installs two additional tools which can be used to draw basic CC information from MPEG ts and es files.
 These are ```arib-ts-extract``` and ```arib-es-extract```.
 They skip the usual .ass formatting and show a text representation of the basic ARIB codes present in the .ts or .es file.
 See the example below:
 ```
 joneil@joneilDesktop ~/code/arib $ arib-es-extract tests/toriko_subs.es